fxuls/ez-sticker-bot/README.md

 - Chinese [![https://t.me/iristw](https://img.shields.io/badge/Telegram-iristw-blue)](https://t.me/iristw) [![https://t.me/zh_Hant_TW](https://img.shields.io/badge/Telegram-zh__Hant__TW-blue)](https://t.me/zh_Hant_TW)

 ## Contribute
 Feedback and suggestions are welcome for both the user experience and the source itself.
 If you speak English and another language fluently and want to contribute to the project contact [@fxuls](https://t.me/fxuls) on Telegram.

 If you want to make monetary donation to help pay for the server costs that would also be extremely appreciated because EzStickerBot is currently running on a very shitty VPS because I can't afford better plans while I'm a student full time without a source of income.
+You can find information on how to donate by contacting [@fxuls](https://t.me/fxuls) on Telegram or sending `/donate` to [@EzStickerBot](https://t.me/EzStickerBot).

 ## License